TAGS+ MICROCHIP= GET HOME SAFE

 & latch gates or doors – ultimately it’s your responsibility,

-not theirs.
 Never leave your dog unattended in the yard, in

-the car, or tied up outside a store.
+a car, or tied up outside a store.
 It’s a sad fact that not only

 do dogs get lost every day, but they get stolen every day as well.